 Maximum Class Size: 15

 Class has begun, registration is closed.

-Jesse Edward Johnson is the author of the novels The King of Nothing Much (forthcoming in 2020) and Yearbook (2017), both published by Paul Dry Books.
+Jesse Edward Johnson is the author of the novels The King of Nothing Much (2020) and Yearbook (2017), both published by Paul Dry Books.
 His visual poetry has been exhibited in galleries throughout the Pacific Northwest.
 Jesse received his Ph.D. in English from UCLA, where he taught literature for five years, and his B.A. in English from UC Berkeley.
 He has taught writing to inmates at San Quentin State Prison and at Hugo House in Seattle.